CDCgov/clean-genes/README.md

 # clean-genes overview

 ## Project goal
-To automatically clean up a gene alignment by trimming to ORF and identifying and/or removing problematic sequences.
+To automatically clean up a gene alignment by trimming to open reading frame (ORF) and identifying and/or removing problematic sequences.
 Basically an alignment normalization tool that expects genes as inputs and could have specific value for Influenza genes.
 This is intended to be a Rust crate designed to do a lot of work as quickly as possible.

 ## Project title
 current proposal: clean-genes